 I will sometimes simply sit there and enjoy the scene; other times I may listen to some music.
 But I like to be relaxed and ready for when the light starts to work.
 Normally you will want to start shooting about 15 minutes before the sun has completely set and up to an hour after it is below the horizon.
 The important part is to be willing to experiment.

 Each time you decide to shoot long exposures will be a little different.
 The light may be brighter than you think, the sunset may not be as dramatic as you hoped, or the shot may not be just as you imagined.
 Be patient and experiment.
 I will sometimes go back to a location two or three times to try and get the shot I am looking for.
 Once I have it, though, the sense of reward is fantastic, and the patience and effort are paid off!

 Much of the advice for shooting light trails is very similar to the tips above.
 The key difference is in the timing and location of your shoot.

-Light trials, like long exposures are ideally shot in Manual mode.
+Light trails, like long exposures, are ideally shot in Manual mode.

 Photographing after dark can be very rewarding.
 It is worth the effort to learn how to use these techniques to bring new images into your portfolio, and to have new skills which will enable you to shoot under any lighting conditions.
-Experiment and enjoy!
+Experiment and enjoy it!
 Happy shooting.